filecoin-project/notary-governance/.github/ISSUE_TEMPLATE/notary-application.md

 ---
 # Notary Application

-To apply as a notary, please fill out the following form.
+To apply to be a Fil+ Notary, please fill out the following form.

 ## Core Information
 - Name:
-- Affiliated Organization:
+- Affiliated organization:
-- Website / Social Media:
-- On-chain Address to be Notarized:
+- On-chain address to be notarized (recommend using a new address):
-- Region of Operation: [North America, South America, Europe, Africa, Greater China, Asia-GCN, Oceania]
+- Region of Operation: [North America, South America, Europe, Africa, Greater China, Asia minus GCN, Oceania]
 - Use case(s) to be supported: [Please select from [here](/notaries/templates/README.md#definitions)]
-- DataCap Requested:
+- DataCap requested for allocation (10TiB - 10 PiB):

 _Please respond to the questions below in pargraph form, replacing the text saying "Please answer here".
 Include as much detail as you can in your answer!_